 Acclaimed Japanese-American artist Isamu Noguchi designed a home for a bunch of his insane art in this open-air sculpture garden in the middle of industrial Long Island City.
 Basically, it's way more zen than a yoga class.

 Food cart-laden Roosevelt Ave, one of Queens’ main drags, does late-night the way late-night should be done: with the scent of freshly griddled arepas, the 7 rumbling above, and muffled music filtering out of mysterious clubs.
 It's equal parts seediness and possibility.
 Actually, hopefully a little bit more possibility.

 A finer drink in Queens will not be had than the one sipped at Dutch Kills.
 This dark, ambient bar is from Little Branch and Milk & Honey alum Richie Boccato, who's held court on a barren crook of Long Island City for five years now.

 Wafa Chami does deep-cut Lebanese at her namesake Forest Hills restaurant -- from tender chicken shawarma, to smoky baba ghanoush, to parsley-dotted logs of kefta -- while her sons rove between the kitchen and dining room, dispensing killer homemade hot sauce and pouring inky black coffee.
 The signature dessert (which you're gonna order as soon as you read about it, EVEN IF YOU'RE NOT IN THE RESTAURANT)?
 A warm cheese oozing out from underneath a shredded, wheat-like kataifi.

-'s California-style creations.
+Rippers, Low Tide Bar, and the rest of the redone boardwalk.
 Wine bar and live music haunt Sayra’s

 .
 Russian-Uzbek-inspired Uma’s